News • 4 min read

-No doubt you have been following Bitcoin and Ethereum, either from their early days or if you’ve just started exploring the crypto markets.
-These two giants have been dominating the space from the beginning.
-While Bitcoin is ranking as the top cryptocurrency, it is the technology behind the Ethereum network that is fuelling a large number of altcoins and decentralised finance (DeFi) applications, as well as driving developments with huge potential.
+While Bitcoin still ranks as the top cryptocurrency, it is the technology behind the Ethereum network that is fuelling many altcoins and decentralised finance (DeFi) applications, as well as driving developments in the blockchain space with huge potential.

 The 30th of July, 2021 will mark the sixth anniversary of the launch of the Ethereum network - and that is not the only reason to celebrate as the ETH price has been reaching new all-time-highs since the beginning of this year.
 But how did Ethereum end up as such a vital force in the world of cryptocurrencies and what is behind the basics?